alvarogarcia7/kata-formulation-pool-balls/README.md

 ## Business domain

+### Representation equivalence

-A triangle of pool balls is equivalent to an array of ball representations
+Theorem: A triangle of pool balls is equivalent to an array of ball representations

+Proof:

 <img src="./images/1.jpeg" width="400" height="400"><img src="./images/2.jpeg" width="400" height="400">
 <img src="./images/3.jpeg" width="400" height="400"><img src="./images/4.jpeg" width="400" height="400">

 In this case, a `String` is enough to represent it.

+### Format

 The valid format is: